zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### API Security

-REST services onboarded on API ML act as both a client and a server.
-When communicating to API ML Discovery service, REST services are in a client role.
-On contrary, when the API ML Gateway is routing requests to a service, the service acts as a server.
+REST services onboarded with the API ML act as both a client and a server.
+When communicating to API ML Discovery service, a REST service acts as a client.
+When the API ML Gateway is routing requests to a service, the REST service acts as a server.
 These two roles have different requirements.
-ZOWE API ML discovery service communicates with its clients in secure https mode.
-As such, TLS (aka SSL) configuration setup is required when in a service is in server role.
+The Zowe API ML Discovery Service communicates with its clients in secure Https mode.
+As such, TLS/SSL configuration setup is required when a service is acting as a server.
 In this case, the system administrator decides if the service will communicate with its clients securely or not.

-Client services need to configure several TLS/SSL parameters in order to be able to communicate with the API ML Discovery service.
+Client services need to configure several TLS/SSL parameters in order to communicate with the API ML Discovery service.
-When an enabler is used to onboard the service, the configuration is provided in the `ssl` section/group in the same _YAML_ file that is used to configure the Eureka paramaters and the service metadata.
+When an enabler is used to onboard a service, the configuration is provided in the `ssl` section/group in the same _YAML_ file that is used to configure the Eureka paramaters and the service metadata.

 For more information about API ML security see: [API ML security](#api-mediation-security.md)

-The tls/ssl configuration consists of the following parameters:
+TLS/SSL configuration consists of the following parameters:

 * **verifySslCertificatesOfServices**

   This parameter makes it possible to prevent server certificate validation.

-  **Important!** Use this parameter with care.
-This should not be used in production environments.
-Setting this parameter to `false` significantly degrades the overall security of the system.
+  **Important!** Ensure that this parameter is set to `true` in production environments.
+Setting this parameter to `false` in production environemnts significantly degrades the overall security of the system.

 * **protocol**

-    This parameter specifies the TLS protocol version currently used by ZOWE API ML Discovery service.
+    This parameter specifies the TLS protocol version currently used by Zowe API ML Discovery Service.

-    **Tip:** We recommend you use TLSv1.2 as your security protocol
+    **Tip:** We recommend you use `TLSv1.2` as your security protocol

 * **keyAlias**